Okotoks: Demographics

+Ethnicity

 Almost 3% of Okotoks residents identified themselves as aboriginal at the time of the 2006 census.

+Language

-About 93% of residents identified English as their first language while 1.4% identified French and 1.0% identified German as their first language learned.
+According to the 2006 census, about 93% of residents identified English as their first language while 1.4% identified French and 1.0% identified German as their first language learned.
 The next most common languages were Spanish, Tagalog, Chinese, Korean, and Slovak.